ElyorS/Smart-Mobility-Engineering/README.md

 ros2 topic pub  /turtlesim2/turtle1/cmd_vel geometry_msgs/msg/Twist "{linear: {x: 2.0, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: -1.8}}"

 <img width="987" alt="Screenshot 2023-09-21 at 11 55 33 AM" src="https://github.com/ElyorS/Smart-Mobility-Engineering/assets/115398604/720bce27-135e-40c1-906e-890149e80537">

+                              #Recording and playing back data

+#You can record data passed on topics in your ROS 2 system using the ros2 bag command.
+Whether you’re sharing your work with others or introspecting your own experiments, it’s a great tool to know about.

 #To see the data that /turtle1/cmd_vel is publishing, run the command:
 ros2 topic echo /turtle1/cmd_vel